mateuszmatu/LCS/README.md

 ![](https://github.com/mateuszmatu/LCS/blob/master/gifs/DG_animation.gif)
+# Todo
+- [ ] Test on more data to check for robustness
+- [ ] Implement 3D LCSs
+- [ ] Implement a method for detecting "true" LCSs, following Farazmand and Haller 2012

+# Important: This is still work in progress
+# Any feedback or suggestions are appreciated

-This is a repository containing scripts for computing hyperbolic LCSs utilizing the FTLE approach.
+This is a repository containing more general scripts for computing hyperbolic LCSs, utilizing the FTLE approach.
-Files contained in the repository are:
-* functions.py
-* getting_file_names.py
-* LCS.py
-* main.py
-* main.sh
-* Methods.py
-* ParticleAdvector.py
-* ParticleAdvectorAggregated.py
-* simple_advection.py
+The goal of the files in this folder is to make the scripts as robust as possible, so that they can be used with any model in any region.
+These scripts compute LCSs in the ocean, but should work for 2D atmosphere as well (not tested).

 # Dependencies